 Community conduct rules and sanctions

 We are working closely with Leeds Antisocial Behaviour Team, West Yorkshire Police, other Universities and Leeds University Union to resolve this issue.
-If you are thinking of hosting or attending a party and meeting friends in yours or their homes, please be mindful and respectful of other residents.
-See our guide on what constitutes noise nuisance and our tips to avoid it.
+If you are thinking of holding or attending a party and meeting friends in yours or their homes, please be mindful of the risks that you are placing yourself and others in.

-Those found to be causing a nuisance and negatively impacting others, may face sanctions from the University and our Partners, which could result in legal action being taken against you.
+Those found to be breaking covid restrictions or causing a nuisance and negatively impacting others, may face sanctions from the University and our Partners, which could result in legal action being taken against you.
 Please be aware of the consequences of unneighbourly conduct.

 UNIVERSITY REGULATIONS AND COMPLAINTS ABOUT NOISE, ANTISOCIAL BEHAVIOUR AND SOCIALISING WITH OTHERS

 The University has a clear process for complaints about noise, antisocial behaviour and for breaking local covid restrictions on socialising with others.
 As part of this process students causing any neighbourhood issue will be invited to attend a citizenship training workshop run by the University, where you will learn about university expectations on behaviour, the consequences of unneighbourly conduct and how to mitigate negative community impact.

 An outcome of this training, is the mandatory completion of a feedback form which requires you to agree to a binding statement which declares they understand the University’s process when dealing with noise nuisance and potential consequences should this agreement be breached.